OptionsIRCIL/indigo/docs/features.md

 ### Fuzzy Search and Deduplication

-To reduce the number of duplicate records, the search functionality in Indigo is "fuzzy".
-This means that inexact searches are more likely to bring up similar records.
+To reduce the number of duplicate records, the search functionality in Indigo has both autocomplete and fuzzy finding.
+This means that inexact searches are more likely to give results of similar records.

 Additionally, duplicate records for the same individual may be merged.

-TODO: Document specific algorithm(s) used.

 ### User Input

 User Input is guided by mechanisms that help ensure (but does not guarantee) the correctness of the input.

 - Input fields restricted to only valid options
-- Popups for data that is too large/small (better term for this?)
+- Alerts for quantities that seem too large or small

 ### Data Retention and Disposal